hyee/dbcli/README.md

 =============

-dbcli is a database command line utility that developed with lua language, and bridge JDBC in order to operate database.<br> It is designed to be cross-platforms and support multiple databases, and contains 2 type of modules, one is the public functions, and another is the database-specific functions.<br>
+dbcli is a database command line utility that developed with lua language, and bridge JDBC in order to operate database.<br> It is designed to be cross-platforms and support multiple databases, it includes 2 type of modules, one is the public functions, and another one is the database-specific functions.<br>
 Currently only public and Oracle functions are developed, and only support windows platform.<br><br>

-For Oracle db, it does not aim to support all functions for SQL*Plus, but to provide the features other than SQL*Plus:<br>
+For Oracle db, it does not aim to support all functions of SQL*Plus, but to provide the features other than SQL*Plus:<br>
-1) Pretty print of the select statement and the flexibility of controlling the grid layout(see set command)<br>
+1) Pretty print of the select statement and the flexibility controll of the grid layouts(see set command)<br>
-2) The 'alias' command to reduce your frequent inputs<br>
+2) The 'alias' command to reduce the frequent inputs<br>
-3) The powerful "snap" and "ora" command as the replacement of the complex SQL*Plus script, so that DBA is able to quick define and execute the SQL templates with the smallest input<br>
+3) The powerful "snap" and "ora" commands as the replacement of the SQL*Plus script, so that DBA is able to quick define and execute the SQL templates with the smallest input<br>
 4) Functions are easy to extend or deploy, because they are all developed with lua language<br>